marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 Here, `activateView` does three things:

-- Detaches all leaves with our custom view
+- Detaches all leaves with the custom view
-- Adds our custom view on the right leaf
+- Adds the custom view on the right leaf
-- Reveals the leaf that contains our custom view
+- Reveals the leaf that contains the custom view

 :::tip
 The `activateView` restricts your plugin to at most one leaf at a time.
 Try commenting out the call to `detachLeavesOfType` to create multiple leaves.
 One for every call to `activateView`.